-Without the Postal Service, business would languish in a day, and be at a would languish in a day, and be standstill in a week.
+Without the Postal Service, business would languish in a day, and be at a standstill in a week.
 Public opinion would die of dry rot.
-Sectional hatred or prejudice only would flowish, and narrow-mindedness thrive.
+Sectional hatred or prejudice only would flourish, and narrow-mindedness thrive.

 It is the biggest distinctive business in the world and it comes nearer to the innermost interests of a greater number of men and women than any other institution on earth.
 No private business, however widespread, touches so many lives so often or sharply; no church reaches into so many souls, flutters so many pulses, has so many human beings dependent on its ministrations.